leveluptuts/svelte-notion/README.md

 | Toggle List       | ❌ Missing |                      |
 | Table Of Contents | ❌ Missing |                      |

+## How To Host Your Own API

+Coming Soon

+## FAQ

+### Is this practical?

+Maybe?
+I could be much more very soon.

+### I thought Notion didn't have an API?

+It don't.
+Don't hold your breath on this working for ever.
+See the Splitbee package for more info.
+The intention would be to migrate this to the official API once it's released.

 ## Credits

 Heavily inspired by https://github.com/splitbee/react-notion